-My number one way to walk in confidence is to be prepared – or over prepared if necessary.
-There is nothing better for increasing confidence than knowing you are absolutely ready to give that speech, approach that media personality or promote your book.
+My number one way to build self-confidence is to be prepared – or over-prepared if necessary.
+There is nothing better for increasing confidence than knowing you are absolutely ready to give that speech, approach that media personality, or promote your book.

-So read over the notes or listen to the recording you made for that new client’s free consultation, in plenty of time for their first appointment.
-Write down what you need to accomplish before tackling some event or project or task that makes you nervous.
-Make sure you try everything out in advance.
+So read over the notes or listen to the recording you made for that new client’s free consultation in plenty of time for their first appointment.
+Write down what you need to accomplish before tackling some event, project, or task that makes you nervous.
+Then, make sure you try everything out in advance.

 Being prepared is the best way to step out in genuine confidence.
 You will avoid that “imposter syndrome” that tries to kill your confidence.

 (In the meantime, get started with these 21 public speaking tips!)